 When the first edition (2000) of the IBC was published, wood buildings were allowed to have areas and heights commensurate with the largest buildings permitted for each construction type under at least one of the regional legacy codes.
 Since then, allowable building sizes have not changed significantly, although the number of buildings that qualify for unlimited area under the special provisions of Section 507 has expanded.
-In addition, special allowances for various building features, such as sprinklers or the use of fireretardant-treated wood (FRTW), continue to be added.
+In addition, special allowances for various building features, such as sprinklers or the use of fire-retardant-treated wood (FRTW), continue to be added.
 As a result, size thresholds for wood structures have more often been determined by structural considerations than by code limitations.
-The 2015 IBC is the first edition to recognize new mass timber products such as CLT and other advanced engineered wood products.
-Because of the structural capabilities of mass timber, wood design is better able to take advantage of the generous building sizes permitted by the IBC.
-Greater building heights, commercial loads, and long clear spans are now more feasible, allowing the full environmental, economic, and aesthetic benefits of designing in wood to be available for more buildings.
+But this is changing.